clux/kubecon2020/source/slides.md

 - To use this you construct a writer, and a watcher.
 Then you use is as a watcher, like at the end
 - More importantly; 3 lines center; You can get a reader from the writer, and use that as state in a like a web framework.
 Can be cloned.
 - What is not clonable; the writer.
 Because it's unsound to have multiple things writing to the same store.
 So that has to be illegal.
-- By illegal; Don't mean we force this condition on an unknowning user at the last line of your (go) doc.
+- By illegal; Don't mean illegal by documentation convention.
-- I mean; it's actually a compile error to try to use the writer after making the reflector.
-Thanks to move semantics.
+- I mean; making error it compile error to try to use the writer after making the reflector.
+This works, and relies just on rust move semantics => can only have one writer.
 - Move on to the big one.
 Controller

 ---